Amritesh2501/Trip-Trails/README.md

-# VoyagerAI 🌍✈️
+# Trip-Trails 🌍✈️
-Your Intelligent, All-in-One Travel Companion
+AI-Powered Intelligent Travel Planner

-VoyagerAI is an AI-powered travel planning application that creates personalized and detailed itineraries.
-It helps travelers plan, budget, pack, explore, and get real-time assistance — all in one place.
+Trip-Trails is an AI-driven travel planning application designed to create personalized, detailed, and immersive travel experiences.
+It helps users plan their trips, manage budgets, pack smartly, explore destinations, and get real-time assistance — all in one place.

 ---

 ## 🚀 Features

 - **AI-Powered Itinerary Generation**
-  Personalized day-by-day travel plans based on destination, duration, budget, interests, and group type.
+  Generates personalized, day-by-day itineraries based on destination, travel dates, duration, budget, interests, and group type.

 - **Budget Management**
-  Smart budget breakdown for accommodation, food, transport, activities, and miscellaneous expenses.
+  Provides a detailed cost breakdown for accommodation, food, transportation, activities, and miscellaneous expenses.

 - **Interactive Maps**
-  Visualize itinerary locations and explore nearby places using dynamic maps.
+  Visualize planned activities and locations using interactive maps for easier navigation and exploration.

 - **Smart Suitcase**
-  AI-generated packing lists based on weather, culture, and trip type with an interactive checklist.
+  Creates intelligent packing lists based on destination weather, local culture, and trip type, with an interactive checklist.

 - **Souvenir Scout**
-  Discover authentic local souvenirs, cultural tips, scam warnings, and collect digital travel stamps.
+  Helps users discover authentic local souvenirs, offers cultural tips, scam warnings, and includes a digital travel passport feature.

 - **Sonic Souvenirs**
-  Curated music playlists that match the vibe of your destination.
+  Curated music playlists that reflect the vibe and culture of the destination.

 - **Pocket Concierge**
-  Real-time AI chatbot to assist during planning and while traveling.
+  An AI-powered chatbot that assists users during planning and while traveling with recommendations and real-time help.

 - **Language Tips**
-  Essential phrases and pronunciation guides for local communication.
+  Provides essential phrases and pronunciation guides to help users communicate locally.

 - **Theme Customization**
-  Dynamic UI themes based on destination type (Tropical, Urban, Romantic, Adventure).
+  The app’s UI adapts visually based on the destination theme such as Tropical, Urban, Romantic, or Adventure.

 - **PDF Export**
-  Export itineraries, budgets, and packing lists for offline access.
+  Export itineraries, budgets, and packing lists as PDF files for offline access.

 ---

 ## 🛠️ Tech Stack

 - **Frontend:** React, Tailwind CSS
-- **AI:** Google Gemini API
+- **AI Integration:** Google Gemini API
 - **Maps:** Leaflet
-- **Charts:** Recharts
+- **Data Visualization:** Recharts
 - **PDF Export:** html2canvas, jsPDF

 ---

 🙌 Author